Home | About USIG | What's New | Events

 F. Foreign Organizations and Grants

-There are no clear rules about the status of foreign associations in China, and their status is subject to case-by-case scrutiny and discretion of the Ministry of Civil Affairs and other competent authorities.
+There are few clear rules about the status of foreign associations in China, and their status is subject to case-by-case scrutiny and discretion of the Ministry of Civil Affairs and other competent authorities, such as the ministries governing professional work in specialized fields (i.e. Ministry of Health; Ministry of Education).
+However, the Regulations for the Management of Foundations (2004) govern the establishment and operations of representative bodies of foreign foundations.

-Foreign exchange is under relatively tight government control in the PRC.
-The donated foreign exchange from abroad should be exchanged for Chinese renminbi (RMB) in one of the specified banks [Regulations on Foreign Exchange, Article 10; Rules of Administration of Purchase, Sale and Payment of Foreign Exchange, Article 9].
+Foreign exchange is under relatively tight government control in the People’s Republic of China.
+In general, foreign currency donated from abroad is to be exchanged for Chinese currency, renminbi (RMB), at a bank specified by Chinese law [Regulations on Foreign Exchange, Art.
+10; Rules of Administration of Purchase, Sale and Payment of Foreign Exchange, Art.
+9].

 VI.
 Knowledgeable Contacts